CHÂTEAU HAUT BRION 1989

 SoDivin

-(03-2013) Very pretty nose of black fruit, licorice ... and charm.
-The mouth is perfect.
-The balance, gentleness concentration.
+Very lovely nose of black fruits, licorice... and charm.
+The palate is perfect.
+The balance, the smoothness, the concentration.
 It is creamy, velvety, concentrated, full, long.
 Nothing is missing.
-It is a great privilege to taste the wine.
-It is perfect and deserves its rating without hesitation.
+It is an enormous privilege to be able to taste this wine.
+It is perfect and deserves its score without any hesitation.

 100 / 100